metanarchism/Stylesheet/README.md

 # Stylesheet

-The Reddit Stylesheed for the /r/Anarchism subreddit.
+The Reddit stylesheet for the /r/Anarchism subreddit.